Sep 12, 2018

 Q: What if I’m still active outside of the home?

-A: There are two LifeCall options, the in-home device that operates via cellular or landline and the mobile device that operates via cellular technology.
+A: There are two Medical Alert options, the in-home device that operates via cellular or landline and the mobile device that operates via cellular technology.
 Many of the same features are available with the mobile device, including two-way voice, GPS, rechargeable batteries and 24/7 medical monitoring.

 Q: Can it help with dispensing medicine?

-A: TabSafe is a brand new technology that provides an automated medicine dispensing unit but is not a LifeCall product.
-Currently available to our Bemidji, MN customers, we hope to expand the service very soon!
+A: TabSafe is a brand new technology that provides an automated medicine dispensing unit but is not a Medical Alert product.
+Currently, TabSafe is only available to our Bemidji, MN customers.
+We hope to expand the service very soon!
 Please contact us to see if/when it will be available in your area.
 Please note that TabSafe requires a landline phone.